How To Setup Default Values For Attributes In Ruby On Rails

 end

-(This unexpected behavior will provide confusion for developers)
+(This unexpected behavior will confuse developers)

-- Do not set defaults after validations.
-Prefer to add default values only before validation, to make sure that we support consistency
+• Do not set defaults after validations.
+Prefer to add default values only before validation to make sure that we support consistency

 before_save :set_defaults